 In 1978, the Tennessee Medical Association (TMA) Board of Trustees established a committee for the purpose of offering professional assistance to physicians suffering from chemical dependencies.
 In 1992, the TMA transferred oversight and management of the program to the Tennessee Medical Foundation (TMF), a 501(c)3 organization.

-The PHP has also been instrumental in assisting medical schools in Tennessee with programs targeted at medical students and residents.
-These programs are primarily educational, but they also aid medical school faculty in identifying students and residents afflicted with the disease of substance abuse.
+The PHP has also been instrumental in assisting medical schools and other health professional training programs in Tennessee with programs targeted at students and residents.
+These programs are primarily educational, but they also aid faculty in identifying students and residents afflicted with the disease of substance abuse.